Do you want to learn how to cook with lemongrass? I’ve got a tutorial for you on how to trim it and prepare it for different dishes!

 You need to cut against the grain of the fibers or you’re gonna get a bunch of stringy bits in your food.

-If you’re using lemongrass stalks to flavor a stew or soup, cut the stalk into three segments…
+Wondering how to cook with lemongrass if you’re using lemongrass stalks to flavor a stew or soup, cut the stalk into three segments…

 …and bash the heck out of ’em.